Oliveirakun/jenkins-multi-deploy-plugin/README.md

-# Multi-Deploy
+# Multi Deploy Plugin

 ## Introduction

-Multi-deploy is a Jenkins plugin that brings DevOps to IoT world, offering the possibility to deploy applications to cloud, fog or mist.
+Multi deploy plugin is a Jenkins plugin that brings DevOps to IoT world, offering the possibility to deploy applications to cloud, fog or mist.

 ## Getting started